How do I create and upload my SBA data exports to EDMIS?

 Once all the errors identified by Neoserra have been corrected, you should create the actual export files.
 This is done by following the same steps you did when you created the test run (as outlined in the Step 2 section) with the exception that you'll need to perform the steps twice—once to generate the 888 file and once to generate the 641 file.

 As with the test run, Neoserra will create another EDMIS Export Log.
 Hopefully, all issues were already resolved in the previous step and the EDMIS Export Log provided by Neoserra will show no errors, but, if errors are still present, no problem.
 Simply correct the remaining errors (as outlined in the Step 3 section) and perform the export process again—or as many more times as necessary.

-At last you will have error-free export files (which Neoserra automatically zips up for you)!
+At last you will have error-free export files.
 These are the ones you should upload to EDMIS.
 Up to this point, EDMIS has no knowledge of anything you have done in Neoserra.
 You must upload your export files to EDMIS to bring the EDMIS system into the loop.

-To upload your Zip files to EDMIS, perform the following steps:
+To upload your XML files to EDMIS, perform the following steps:

-- From the final error-free EDMIS export records you created, right-click on the generated Zip files (one 888 file and one 641 file) and save them to your file system.
+- From the final error-free EDMIS export records you created, right-click on the generated XML files (one 888 file and one 641 file) and save them to your file system.

 - Then, visit https://eweb.sba.gov/gls.
 Log in using your user ID and password, as provided by EDMIS.

 - From the left-hand menu, select the type of file you'll be uploading from under the Upload menu selection, as shown next.